shinesolutions/aem-helloworld-config/README.md

 The configuration files will be generated at `aem-aws-stack-builder/<os_type>-<aem_version>/` .

 The permutation of AEM AWS Stack Builder configurations are generated from the source `aem-aws-stack-builder/src/` .

+To update the AMI IDs with the latest AMIs:

+    make gen-aem-aws-stack-builder-ami-ids

+This will update the `aem-aws-stack-builder/src/apps/aem/*-stack-builder-ami-ids.yaml` files with the latest AMI IDs for the configured OSes and AEM versions.